Keyori/missed-connections/README.md

 ## Awards
-This project has won the social good track in [HackRU Srping 2022](https://devpost.com/software/ru-missed-connections)
+This project has won the social good track in [HackRU Spring 2022](https://devpost.com/software/ru-missed-connections)